-Bryant Park is one of the biggest park in Kodaikanal and very near to the Kodaikanal lake, because of which it attracts a lot of tourist attention.
-The well maintained park is a delightful picnic spot for the locals as well.
+Bryant Park is one of the biggest parks in Kodaikanal and very near to the Kodaikanal lake, because of which it attracts a lot of tourist attention.
+The well-maintained park is a delightful picnic spot for the locals as well.
 You can enjoy long walks or sit in one corner, observing everybody around you.

 4. Coakers Walk

 One of the most beautiful places to visit in Kodaikanal, Coakers Walk is a perfect place for you to take amazing pictures of the view of Kodaikanal, cycle or go for a relaxing stroll at any time during the day!
 Coakers Walk is constructed and named after Lt.
 Coaker in 1872.

 Top Tip: You can purchase some amazing homemade chocolates from the stalls just outside the Coakers Walk.

 We spent the rest of the evening cooking and playing a monopoly in our homestay.
 This was my first experience staying in a homestay which was delightful.

 Day 2 began with us taking crazy photos in the pine forest.
 The pine forest is well maintained by forest officials and is a favorite spot for directors of South Indian films.
 We saw a big pet turkey roaming around in the pine forest.
 This was the first time I saw a live turkey apart from reading all about Thanksgiving day.

 This lake, as the name suggests is located in Mannavanur village, which is around 34 km away from Kodaikanal.
 This lake is undeniably the most peaceful place you can visit in Kodaikanal.
 You can enjoy the serene view of the lake by just sitting idly in the vast stretch of greens or you can take up a small coracle ride.

 You can also walk around or take a short horse ride to explore the scenic landscape.
 The only downside of this place is poor cell reception.